CrocoFactory/sensei/docs/index.md

         return args
 ```

-As you can see, the functions` body have no code.
-You only need to describe the interface(signature) of the API endpoint, that is path, method,
+As you can see, the functions' body has no code.
+You only need to describe the interface(signature) of the API endpoint,
+that is path, method,
 body and params, headers, and cookies, and specify its types and return(response) type.
 In most cases, the framework knows how to
 handle a response to represent it as your return type, but when it cannot, you can use hooks to finalize the response or
 prepare arguments for request.